visual-learning/vqa/README.md

 ### Evaluation
 The prediction is considered accurate if the most confident answer is correct, i.e. if it is one of the multiple correct answers.
 We provide the code to compute accuracy.

 **2.6 Complete the `train_test_loop` method to monitor the performance in Tensorboard.
-Plot the loss, accuracy and multiple images (at least 3) with the respective questions and answers (predicted and ground-truth).
-Include all plots in your report.**
+Plot the loss and accuracy and include these in your report.
+Additionally show multiple image-question pairs (at least 3) with the respective answers (predicted and ground-truth).** For the image-question pairs, just show results from your best model, not at intermediate epochs.
+If an image-question pair has more than one ground-truth answers, randomly select one to show.

 Now, we are ready to train/test the model!
-Aim for a validation accuracy of 50% (or near that).
+Aim for a validation accuracy of 50%, but anything above 45% is fine.
 For reference, the TAs were able to get 52% accuracy with the defaults hyperparameters in 10 epochs.
 You're free to use different hyperparameters but not to change the architecture at this point.

 ### Analysis
 We want to get an idea of why our performance is so low.
 You may already have an idea actually from what you visualized.

 **2.7 Make a histogram of the frequencies of the predicted answers (all 5217) without labels.** Specifically, gather all the predicted answers of your model through the whole dataset.
 For each sample, keep only the argmax (most confident) prediction.
-Then compute the frequency of each answer, sort in decreasing order of frequency and plot the histogram.
+Then compute the frequency of each predicted answer, sort in decreasing order of frequency and plot the histogram.
+You can use matplotlib to do this.
+For reference, the TAs used `pyplot.bar`.

 **2.8 What are the 10 most frequently predicted classes?
 Why do you think this happens?
 You can optionally visualize the frequency of ground-truth answers in the training set.**